AY-3-8500

-The AY-3-8500 "Ball & Paddle" integrated circuit was the first in a series of ICs from General Instrument designed for the consumer video game market.
-These chips were designed to output video to an RF modulator, which would then display the game on a domestic television set.
-The AY-3-8500 contained six selectable games — tennis (a.k.a.
-Pong), hockey (or soccer), squash, practice, and two shooting games.
-The AY-3-8500 was the 625-line PAL version and the AY-3-8500-1 was the 525-line NTSC version.
-It was introduced in 1976, Coleco becoming the first customer having been introduced to the IC development by Ralph H. Baer.
+The AY-3-8500 "Ball & Paddle" integrated circuit (IC, or "chip") was the first in a series of ICs from General Instrument designed for the consumer video game market.
+These chips output video to an RF modulator, which would then display the game on a domestic television set.
+It was introduced in 1976, Coleco becoming the first customer, having been introduced to the IC development by Ralph H. Baer.
+The lineup was later known as the GIMINI series.
+Approximately 5 million 8500s were sold and used in hundreds of different consoles.

+The 8500 contained six selectable games — tennis (a.k.a.
+Pong), hockey (or soccer), squash, practice (single-player Pong), and two shooting games.
+The 8500 was the 625-line PAL version and the 8500-1 was the 525-line NTSC version.
 A minimum number of external components were needed to build a complete system.

-The AY-3-8500 was the first version.
-It played seven Pong variations.
-The video was in black-and-white, although it was possible to colorize the game by using an additional chip, such as the AY-3-8515.
+The video was in black-and-white, although it was possible to colorize the game by using an additional chip, the AY-3-8515.